MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

 Defender for Identity detection relies on specific Windows Event logs that the sensor parses from your domain controllers.
 For the correct events to be audited and included in the Windows Event log, your domain controllers require accurate Advanced Audit Policy settings.
 For more information, see [Configure Advanced Audit Policy settings](configure-windows-event-collection.md#configure-advanced-audit-policy-settings).

 To make sure Windows Event 8004 is audited as needed by the service, review your NTLM audit settings.

+> [!TIP]
-For sensors running on AD FS servers, configure the auditing level to **Verbose**.
+> For sensors running on AD FS servers, configure the auditing level to **Verbose**.
 For more information, see [Enable auditing on an ADFS object](configure-windows-event-collection.md#enable-auditing-on-an-adfs-object).
+>
 ## Supported Windows events

 The following Windows events are supported for the Defender for Identity sensor to collect and enhance your system's detection abilities: